karschsp/band-names/BAND-NAMES.md

 * The False Scents
 * The False Senses
 * The False Starts
+* The Final Chapters
 * The Final Drafts
+* The Fine-Liners
 * The First Dates
 * The Flagrant Vagrants
 * The Flying Bys and The Seat of Your Pants
 * The Food Chains
 * The Foul Balls
 * The Free Agents
+* The Front Ends
 * The Gallivanters
+* The Game Checks
 * The Get-Evens
 * The Go-Betweens
 * The Good Times